alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

-# TSX Component Update Checklist for New Service Layer Integration
+# TSX Component Update Checklist for New Service Layer Integration - COMPLETED ✅

 ## Development Instructions
 This checklist outlines the steps required to update the frontend TSX components to integrate with the new service layer using a validation-driven approach with subprocess server validation.
 The implementation follows a systematic approach: